matloff/omsi/README.md

-- Go to [the OMSI repo](http://github.com/matloff/omsi), download the **.zip** file (**Clone or download | Download ZIP**), unzip it, and enter the resulting directory/folder.
+- Go to [the OMSI repo](http://github.com/matloff/omsi), download the **.zip** file (**Clone or download | Download ZIP**), unzip it, and enter the resulting directory/folder **omsi-master**.
 You should see files **OmsiServer.py** etc.  Use this terminal window for the server.

 - From the same directory/folder, open a second